Kākāpō: Human impact

 Specimens at the Vienna Museum of Natural History: thousands of kākāpō were collected for museums across the world.

 The first factor in the decline of the kākāpō was the arrival of humans.
-Māori folklore suggests that the kākāpō was found throughout the country when the Polynesians first arrived in Aotearoa 700 years ago.
-Subfossil and midden deposits show that the bird was present throughout the North and South Island before and during early Māori times.
+Māori folklore suggests that the kākāpō was found throughout the country when the Polynesians first arrived in New Zealand 700 years ago.
+Subfossil and midden deposits show that the bird was present throughout the North, South and Stewart Island before and during early Māori times.
 Māori hunted the kākāpō for food and for their skins and feathers, which were made into cloaks.

 Due to its inability to fly, strong scent and habit of freezing when threatened, the kākāpō was easy prey for the Māori and their dogs.
 Its eggs and chicks were also preyed upon by the Polynesian rat or kiore, which the Māori brought to New Zealand as a stowaway.
 Furthermore, the deliberate clearing of vegetation by Māori reduced the habitable range for kākāpō.
-Although the kākāpō was extinct in many parts of the islands by the time Europeans arrived, including the Tararua and Aorangi Ranges, it was locally abundant in parts of New Zealand, such as the central North Island and forested parts of the South Island.
+Although the kākāpō was extinct in many parts of the islands by the time Europeans arrived, including the Tararua and Aorangi Ranges, it was still in the central North Island and forested parts of the South Island.

 Although kākāpō numbers were reduced by Māori settlement, they declined much more rapidly after European colonisation.
 Beginning in the 1840s, Pākehā settlers cleared vast tracts of land for farming and grazing, further reducing kākāpō habitat.
 They brought more dogs and other mammalian predators, including domestic cats, black rats and stoats.

 In the 1880s, large numbers of mustelids (stoats, ferrets and weasels) were released in New Zealand to reduce rabbit numbers, but they also preyed heavily on many native species including the kākāpō.
 Other browsing animals, such as introduced deer, competed with the kākāpō for food, and caused the extinction of some of its preferred plant species.
 The kākāpō was reportedly still present near the head of the Whanganui River as late as 1894, with one of the last records of a kākāpō in the North Island being a single bird caught in the Kaimanawa Ranges by Te Kepa Puawheawhe in 1895.